obster991/Search-Engine-Evaluation-and-Near-Duplicate-Detection/README.md

 2. Near Duplicate Detection:
    - in this part of the homework, we have to find, in an approximated way, all near-duplicate documents inside a collection of documents, following the rules below.

-   a) We will consider Near-duplicates all those pair of documents that have a Jaccard similarity greater than or equal to 0.95
+   a) We will consider Near-duplicates all those pair of documents that have a Jaccard similarity greater than or equal to 0.95 <br>
-   b) Each set of shingles, that represents an original document, must be sketched in a Min-Hashing sketch with a length of at most 210
+   b) Each set of shingles, that represents an original document, must be sketched in a Min-Hashing sketch with a length of at most 210 <br>
-   c) The probability to have as a near-duplicate candidate a pair of documents with Jaccard=0.95 must be > 0.97
+   c) The probability to have as a near-duplicate candidate a pair of documents with Jaccard=0.95 must be > 0.97 <br>
-   d) The generation process of near-duplicate pairs you implement must generate the smallest amount of both False-Negatives and False-Positives
+   d) The generation process of near-duplicate pairs you implement must generate the smallest amount of both False-Negatives and False-Positives <br>
    e) The running time of all the LSH process must be less than 10 minutes, and motivate the choice of the hyperparameters like the row and band for the LSH.

 ## Project group members